THREAD GRAFFITI

 Author

 Hey Y'all, I'm Gina Tell!
 I live on Lake Travis just North of Austin Texas.
-I'm a full time long arm quilter and lover of all this art and outdoors!!
+I'm a full time long arm quilter and lover of all things art and outdoors!!

 Fat Quarter Shop Quilting Fabrics and Supplies